A Region-based Randers Geodesic Approach for Image Segmentation: Introduction

-Most of the existing minimal path models only leverage edge-based features such as image gradients to construct the local geodesic metrics.
-As a result, the resulting minimal paths in essence fall into the image \emph{edge-driven} limitation, despite their possible combination with region-based homogeneity features for image segmentation as in~\citep{mille2015combination,appia2011active}.
-Unfortunately, minimal paths derived from the image edge-based features sometimes fail to accurately depict the boundaries of interest, especially when the images processed involve complex structures or when the image gradients are not reliable.
+Most of the existing optimal paths-based segmentation models, using either the eikonal PDE framework or the graph-based optimization schemes, only leverage edge-based features such as image gradient features to construct the local geodesic metrics.
+Therefore, the resulting minimal geodesic paths in essence fall into the image \emph{edge-driven} limitation, despite their possible combination with region-based homogeneity features for image segmentation as introduced in~\citep{mille2015combination,appia2011active}.
+Unfortunately, geodesic paths derived from the image edge-based features sometimes fail to accurately depict the boundaries of interest, especially when the processed images involve complex structures or when the image gradients are not reliable.
 In this paper, we introduce a region-based Randers geodesic path model for addressing the problems of active contours and image segmentation.
-In our model, the considered local geodesic metrics are an instances of Finslerian geometry which are constructed in terms of a region-based appearance model, i.e. regional homogeneity features, and/or anisotropic edge-based features.
+In our model, the considered local geodesic metrics are an instance of Finslerian geometry which are constructed in terms of a region-based appearance model, i.e.\ regional homogeneity features, and/or anisotropic edge-based features.

-In Fig.~\ref{fig:DemoComb}, we take the combination of geodesic (CombPaths) paths model proposed by~\citet{mille2015combination} as an example to illustrate the limitations of using edge-driven minimal paths for segmentation.
-Basically, the CombPaths model is an interactive segmentation method, for which a set of ordered vertices on the target boundary should be provided.
-In Fig.~\ref{fig:DemoComb}a, we show the original image with four control points lying at the objective boundary.
-These points are indicated by red dots.
-One of the crucial points for the CombPaths model lies at the construction of a potential used for estimating the geodesic distance maps.
-In Fig.~\ref{fig:DemoComb}b, we show the segmentation contour (visualized by blue lines) from the CombPaths model.
-One can point out that some portions of the desired boundary are not extracted, since these missed boundaries are not well characterized by the edge-based features.
-Finally, the geodesic paths derived from the proposed geodesic model which blends the benefits from both region-based and edge-based features, as depicted in Fig.~\ref{fig:DemoComb}c, are able to follow the desired boundary,
+In Fig.~\ref{fig:DemoComb}, we take the combination of piecewise geodesic paths model proposed by~\citet{mille2015combination} as an example to illustrate the limitations of using edge-driven geodesic paths for segmentation.
+This model is an interactive segmentation method, for which a set of ordered vertices or landmark points on the target boundary should be provided.
+In Fig.~\ref{fig:DemoComb}a, we show the original image with four landmark points, displayed as red dots, lying on the objective boundary.
+One of the crucial points for the combination of piecewise geodesic paths model is the construction of a potential used for estimating the geodesic distance maps.
+In Fig.~\ref{fig:DemoComb}b, we show the segmentation contour (visualized by blue lines) from the combination of piecewise geodesic paths model.
+Clearly, some portions of the desired boundary are not extracted, and the underlying reason is that these missed boundaries are not well characterized by the edge-based features.
+In contrast, the geodesic paths derived from the proposed geodesic model, which blends the benefits of both region-based and edge-based features, follow the desired boundary, as illustrated in Fig.~\ref{fig:DemoComb}c.